Inertia

 Inertia in social situations

-Autistic people have their own way of interpreting social interactions.
-Autistic people all have a way of communicating that is different from neurotypicals.
-Over time, some autistic people come to understand the way allistic (non-autistic) people communicate.
+Autistic people have their own unique ways of interpreting social interactions.
+Their communication style is often different from that of neurotypical individuals.
+Over time, some autistic people become skilled at understanding how allistic (non-autistic) people communicate.

 EXECUTIVE DYSFUNCTION